Definition and function of stablecoins

 For example, if there are one million stablecoins in circulation, there must be one million dollars or euros stored as backup.

-This type provides high security and stability because the backing is tangible and regulated by traditional financial institutions.
+This type provides high security and stability because the support is tangible and regulated by traditional financial institutions.

-In this case, the stablecoin is backed by other cryptocurrencies whose volatility can be high, so they usually require overcollateralization.
+In this case, the stablecoin is backed by other cryptocurrencies whose volatility can be high, so they often require overcollateralization.

-This means that the total value of cryptocurrencies in reserve is greater than the value of stablecoins issued to protect against price drops.
+This means that the total value of the cryptocurrencies in reserve is greater than the value of the stablecoins issued to protect against price drops.

-This model offers greater decentralization but also presents greater risk due to fluctuating backing.
+This model offers greater decentralization but also presents greater risk due to backup fluctuation.

 Algorithmic stablecoins

-Algorithmic stablecoins do not have direct reserves; instead, they use automated algorithms to adjust supply according to market demand.
+Algorithmic stablecoins have no direct reserves; Instead, they use automatic algorithms to adjust supply based on market demand.

-When demand rises, the algorithm creates more coins, and when it falls, it reduces the quantity, seeking to maintain the established parity.
+When demand rises, the algorithm creates more currencies, and when it falls, it reduces the quantity, seeking to maintain the established parity.

 This model is innovative but can be vulnerable to unexpected market movements or failures in the automatic mechanism.